-In order to perform a synthesis run on MerMade, following supplies will be needed:
+In order to perform a synthesis on instrument, following supplies will be needed.

-Gas regulators.
+Gas regulators

-Instrument requires an argon/nitrogen source to pressurise bottles and to purge Synthesis Chamber before starting synthesizer.
-Argon/nitrogen inlet port, a 1/4" Male NPT Swage Lok compression fitting, is located on right hand side of instrument.
+Instrument requires an argon/nitrogen source to pressurise bottles and to purge Synthesis Chamber during operation.
+Argon/nitrogen inlet port, a 1⁄4" Male NPT Swage Lok compression fitting, is located on left hand side of instrument.
 A regulator with following rating will need to be supplied: